prabhkaur00/dsc204a-f25/syllabus.md

   - Template: [NeurIPS format](https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip)
   - Length: >= 2 pages
   - Submission: [Gradescope](https://www.gradescope.com/courses/1139447)
-  - Due: starting from the 2nd week, the summary of the past 2 weeks is due on Wednesday 11:59pm of the next week
+  - Due: starting from the 2nd week, the summary of the past 2 weeks is due on Wednesday 11:59pm of the current week

 ### Participation
 We appreciate everyone being actively involved in the class!
 There are several ways of earning participation credit, which will be capped at 5%:

 - Piazza participation: The top ~20 contributors to Piazza will get 3%; others will get credit in proportion to the participation of the ~20th person.
 (To prevent abuse of the system, not all contributions are counted and instructors hold the right to determine to count contributions as positive or negative.)
-- Completing course evaluations: Around the middle and end of the semester, we will send out a survey to help us understand how the course is going, and how we can improve.
-Completing them is worth 1%.
+- Completing course evaluations: At the beginning and end of the quarter, surveys will be sent out to help us understand how the course is going, and how we can improve.
+Completing them is worth 2%.
 - Karma point: Any other act that improves the class, which a DSC204A TA or instructor notices and deems worthy: 1%.

 ## Pre-requisites

 - DSC 202 (Data Mgt for Data Science); or substantial practical experience with scalable data systems and ML algorithms, subject to the consent of the instructor.
 - Proficiency in Python programming.
+- Basic knowledge of data represenation, database, operation system, and networking.
 - Knowledge of deep learning and deep learning frameworks such as PyTorch.